koziolk/koziolk.github.io/README.md

 #  ...

 My name is **Krzysztof Koziol** and I'm seasoned software engineer.
-I've been professionaly creating software utilizing JVM ecosystem since 2004 and I'm currently focused on backend solutions and dsitributed system architecures.
+I've been professionaly creating software utilizing JVM ecosystem since 2004, currently focused on backend solutions, bioinformatics, AI and distributed system architectures.

 You can find me on [Github](http://github.com/koziolk),